Futureproof

 Businesses preparing for outside investment or sale.
 Investors and acquirers expect clean, current financials.
 Producing them from books that close monthly (or quarterly) requires a catch-up process that takes weeks and costs thousands.
 Businesses with AI bookkeeping already have current financials because the books never fall behind.

 SaaS companies at seed to Series A stage.
 Software companies with subscription revenue need more than basic bookkeeping.
 They need MRR and ARR calculations, burn rate tracking, runway projections, and churn analysis.
-AI bookkeeping platforms built for SaaS — starting at $49 per month for self-service — calculate these metrics directly from the underlying transaction data, with optional add-on modules for revenue analytics, fundraising tools, and financial forecasting.
+AI bookkeeping platforms built for SaaS calculate these metrics directly from the underlying transaction data, alongside revenue analytics, fundraising tools, and financial forecasting in the same platform.

 Not the Right Fit